This post was originally published November 15, 2016. It has been updated to include new green beauty brands.

 Apparently you can develop allergies to anything at any time in your life.
 However, it is more common when you are in your 40’s and 50’s to suddenly develop skin allergies.
 That’s somewhat comforting, but not when you test and try beauty products for a living.
 I spent most of a recent Sunday clearing out all my drawers, cabinets and makeup organizers.

-If products contain (this one is my worst) Mthylisothiaolinone, Diphenylguandine, Carba Mix, Iodine, Glutaraldehyde, Triclosan, Amalgum, Ethyleneglycol-dimethsacrylate (found in acrylic nails), Methyl methacrylate, NA50, Thimerosal, Benzoyl Peroxide and Polysorbate 80 I will have a reaction.
+If products contain (this one is my worst) Mthylisothiaolinone, Diphenylguandine, Carba Mix, Iodine, Glutaraldehyde, Triclosan, Amalgum, Ethyleneglycol-dimethsacrylate (found in acrylic nails), Methyl methacrylate, NA50, Thimerosal, Benzoyl Peroxide and Polysorbate 80 I will have a major reaction.
 Oh and each of these names have about 15-50 other names they could be listed under.
-Needless to say, my life has been turned upside down.
+Needless to say, my life was turned upside down.

 Green Beauty Products

 Then I got to thinking, I’ve been putting some pretty nasty stuff on my face, hair and body in the name of beauty?
 We are so careful about what we eat these days, but what about what we are applying to our skin?
 Do we even give that a second thought?
 I do now.
 So I have been trying to discover and learn about beauty brands that are free of yucky stuff like silicones, talc, gluten, arcrylates, parabens, Glycols, artificial dyes or synthetic fragrances.
 Thankfully this task is not as hard as it might have been even 5 years ago.

 Some brands I have and can use include:

 Juice Beauty (which recently added makeup to their line of beauty products)

 If you would like more information also check out The Eco Well who are experts in this area.
 I am on my way!